MasonStooksbury/The-G.R.I.P-System/README.md

  # Anything Else?:
  I don't think so.
 I tried to make this as simple as possible.
 If you have any further questions or curiosities, play around with it!

- Or you can check out the demo video coming up soon!
+ Or you can check out the demo video [here](http://masonstooksbury.wixsite.com/portfolio/g-r-i-p-system "Portfolio: The G.R.I.P.
+System")!